Enter your ZIP Code to find your branch

 The best way to avoid Lyme disease is to avoid tick bites all together.
 While they love warmth and humidity, ticks are resilient and can survive in a number of environments.
 Ticks typically live in wooded or tall, grassy areas and have higher populations in the Pacific Northwest, Midwest, and East Coast.

-TruGreen's Outdoor Nuisance Pest Control is designed to control active populations of pests, including fleas, ticks, chiggers, earwigs and spiders.
+TruGreen's TruShield Lawn and Pest Control is designed to control active populations of pests, helping to protect both you and your pets from possible tick bites.

 If you live in one of the cities or areas most bothered by ticks, it’s important to prevent ticks from making their home in your backyard.
 Ticks love heavily wooded regions and areas with brush, thick and tall grass coupled with a moist environment.
-According to the CDC, you can reduce tick populations by mowing and keeping your lawn well-trimmed.
+Reduce tick populations by mowing and keeping your lawn well-trimmed.
 For the same reason, it’s essential to maintain shrubbery and keep your lawn debris-free.

 The Centers for Disease Control and Prevention suggests that you consider using a professional pesticide company to help reduce active populations of ticks in your yard and protect against future threats.